 What Can You Do?

 Don’t hesitate to defend your right to fair treatment and equal employment opportunities.
-Contact Shellist Lazarz Slobin LLP if you have experienced disability discrimination in your workplace.
+Contact Shellist Lazarz Slobin if you have experienced disability discrimination in your workplace.
 Our attorneys have over 100 years of combined legal experience and have successfully represented many disability discrimination cases in Texas.

 Contact our Houston disability lawyers at (713) 352-3433 to schedule a consultation.